matthias-reis/carda-gatsby/content/articles/2021/07/amanda-palmer-getting-strangled-as-gracefully-as-possible.md

 slug: amanda-palmer-getting-strangled-as-gracefully-as-possible
 typeName: Beitrag
 title: Amanda Palmer veröffentlicht neue Texte
 subTitle: '"Getting Strangled As Gracefully As Possible, Or A Year In The Belly Of The Whale"'
 seoTitle: Amanda Palmer – "Getting Strangled As Gracefully As Possible"
 description: Nach ihrem grandiosen letzten Album "There Will Be No Intermission" von 2019 meldet sich Amanda Palmer mit neuen Texten und Bildern von ihrem derzeitigen Aufenthaltsort in Neuseeland zurück.
 "Getting Strangled As Gracefully As Possible, Or A Year In The Belly Of The Whale" ist online frei verfügbar.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/amanda-palmer-1-jpg-imagine-081828_3a5165_765_693/640.webp
-copyrigt: Amanda Palmer/Duncan Innes
+copyright: Amanda Palmer/Duncan Innes
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/amanda-palmer-fb-jpg-imagine-083858_365064_1200_628/640.webp
 labels:
   - Amanda Palmer